Thank you Chasity Tarantino for reading my book and this very poignant, lovely review. I hope your mother is now doing well.

 This was book that was filled with the fight for life as well as romance and the courage to live.
 When Sara met Ben, it changed her world.
 Not just hers, but his as well.
 The strength and courage of the couple as they both battle the demon Cancer, was a very emotional and inspiring book.
 I read this book in one sitting and I highly recommend it to anyone who loves a good story.
 It’s full of emotions, not just ups and downs, but with just the characters trying to live and stay alive.
 Sometimes the best cure one can find is love.

-heart wrenching tale of love and friendship, December 8, 2014
+4.0 out of 5 stars heart wrenching tale of love and friendship, December 8, 2014

 This review is from: His Name was Ben (Paperback)